Specific phobia: Causes

 The exact cause of specific phobias is not known.
 The mechanisms for development of specific phobias can be distinguished between innate (genetic and neurobiological) factors, and learned factors.

 In neurobiology, one explanation proposed for specific phobia is that the typical activation of the amygdala in response to stimuli may be exaggerated due to pathological changes.
 According to this theory, a deficiency in amygdala habituation may also contribute to the persistence of non-experiential phobia.
 Certain phobias that are less lethal (e.g. dogs) seem to be more frequently observed and easily acquired in comparison to potentially lethal fears which are more relevant to developed human society (e.g. cars and guns).
 This was theorised to be due to biological adaptation being passed through evolution which makes recent threats less prone to easy acquisition.
 However, a 2014 study found evidence against this evolutionary theory, which stated: "Our findings are inconsistent with the hypothesis that fears/phobias of individual stimuli result from genetic and environmental factors unique to that stimulus.
 Instead, we observed substantial sharing of risk factors across individual fears."
 There is also evidence for the validity of a genetic component contributing to blood-injection-injury phobias and animal phobias, although this evidence did not support the idea that other specific phobias had genetic influence.
 Blood-injection-injury phobias are also believed to be the most heritable among specific phobias.

 The classical conditioning model of learning has also been used to suggest that a phobia will be learned when an event that causes a fear or anxiety reaction is paired with a neutral event.
 An example of this model is when being near a dog (neutral event) is paired with the emotional experience of being bitten by a dog, resulting in a chronic fear which is described as a specific phobia to dogs.
 An alternative proposed mechanism of association is through observational learning.
 According to this theory, a person may internalize another person's fears about a specific object or situation through observation of their reactions.

 Diagnosis

 Diagnosis in the ICD or the DSM requires a marked fear, anxiety or avoidance that is long-lasting (greater than six months) and consistently occurs in the presence of the feared object or situation.
-The DSM-5 that the fears should be out of proportion to the danger posed, compared to the ICD-10 which specifies that the symptoms must be excessive or unreasonable.
+The DSM-5 states that the fears should be out of proportion to the danger posed, compared to the ICD-10 which specifies that the symptoms must be excessive or unreasonable.
 Minor differences have persisted between the ICD-11 and DSM-5.

 In the DSM-5, there are several types which specific phobia can be classified under: